-Autumn term

-Was machst du in den Ferien?

-- Talking about holiday planning, travel, accomodation, ordering food, shopping - · Weather, different types of holidays - Advantages and disadvantages of urban and country living - Revising subordinate clauses, comparatives and superlatives, adjective endings and different tenses

-Was möchtest du als Beruf machen?

-- Talking about current and future study and employment - Dreams and reality - The advantages of learning a MFL - Using a variety of conjunctions and intensifiers
+Autumn term Was machst du in den Ferien?
+2023 Talking about holiday planning, travel, accomodation, ordering food, shopping Weather, different types of holidays Advantages and disadvantages of urban and country living Revising subordinate clauses, comparatives and superlatives, adjective endings and different tenses Was möchtest du als Beruf machen?
+Talking about current and future study and employment Dreams and reality The advantages of learning a MFL Using a variety of conjunctions and intensifiers Lent term 2024 Bist du umweltfreundlich?
+Talking about social and environmental problems such as poverty, homelessness and global warming

-Lent term 2024 Bist du umweltfreundlich?
-Talking about social and environmental problems such as poverty, homelessness and global warming Understanding texts relating to campaigns Practising prepositions with the accusative and the dative case, the passive tense Summer term 2024 Preparation for listening, reading and writing examinations, held in May and June.
+Understanding texts relating to campaigns Practising prepositions with the accusative and the dative case, the passive tense Summer term Preparation for listening, reading and writing examinations, held 2024 in May and June.

 Pupils will have two one hour lessons each week.
 The language is taught through the four key skill areas of speaking, listening, reading and writing, using a highly communicative approach.
+Pupils are encouraged to use as much German as possible in class in order to improve speaking and listening skills.